-Fast forward to this year, and I wanted to take watermelon into a new direction.
+Fast forward to this summer and I wanted to take watermelon into a new direction.
 It’s not an ingredient you typically bake with, considering how watery it is.

 As I racked my brain for dessert ideas, frozen treats kept coming to mind.

-And let me tell you – it is the most amazing watermelon treat I’ve had so far.
+And let me tell you – it is the most amazing watermelon dessert I’ve had so far.

 Not that I’ve had many watermelon treats, but I was blown away at how good this was.
 Far greater than expectations I had for it.